How to wash cloth diapers…. is there only one way to do it? What if I mess it up? Whose advice can I trust?

 - (ex: Tide or Gain–powdered detergent usually has water softeners added).
 You may want to consider adding a water softener like Calgon to your laundry if your water is very hard.

 - MOST PEOPLE do not need to add water softeners, especially if you are using a mainstream powder detergent.
 The only way to know if you need to do that or not is to test your water.
 You can order test strips on Amazon, or bring a sample to a pet store and ask them to test.
 Remember, people used cloth diapers for a long time without worrying about water hardness (though they handwashed, too, which helps).
+However, people that overthink water hardness and start adding things like Calgon and Borax to their laundry have more issues getting their routine down than most.
+Do not just start adding Calgon thinking “it couldn’t hurt” because it most definitely can cause problems.
+I would only use additives like this if you have severe water hardness concerns.
+If you aren’t sure, I would honestly err on the side of not using them.
+Should you get mineral build up…oh well.
+Stripping diapers isn’t really that difficult.

 - Agitation is one of the most important elements for washing diapers.
 This is where non-HE washing machines have an advantage, as they usually have agitators and they do help a ton.
 (I miss my old washer… *sigh*) However, you can achieve adequate agitation in a HE washer, too.
 That may require some experimenting to find the exact level of fullness that your machine cleans best at.